What workers need to know about employment law before starting their new job

 What is Employment Law?

 Employment Law is an area of the law that specifies the extent and limitations of relationships between employers and employees.
-It covers wages, working conditions, dismissals and discrimination in the workplace around race, age, sex and sexuality.
+It covers wages, working conditions, dismissals and harassment and discrimination in the workplace around race, age, sex and sexuality.

 Employment Law is constantly being updated, from small to major reforms, to accommodate and protect individuals in the workplace.